john-science/python_for_scientists/classes/08_taking_the_next_step/problem_set_2_solutions.md

     def average_grades(grade1, grade2, grade3):
         """return the avearge of three homework grades""" if grade1 < 0 or grade2 < 0 or grade3 < 0:
-            raise Exception('Grades cannot be below zero.)
+            raise Exception("Grades cannot be below zero.")
         elif grade1 > 100 or grade2 > 100 or grade3 > 100:
-            raise Exception('Grades cannot be above one hundred.)
+            raise Exception("Grades cannot be above one hundred.")

         total = grade1 + grade2 + grade3
         return (total / 3.0)